Moist & fluffy homemade Carrot Cake with Cream Cheese Frosting will become your new favourite recipe!

 The perfect texture, the best flavour, easy and foolproof Carrot Cake!

 Finding a really good carrot cake is hit or miss.
-They are either too dry, too much fruit, not enough flavour or overboard with spices.
-One bite is all it takes for you to be hooked with this one.
+They are either too dry, contain too much fruit, not enough flavour or go overboard with spices.
+One bite is all it takes for you to be hooked on this one.
 This is The One.
 Hands down the best Carrot Cake you will ever have in your life!

 You don’t need mad baking skills to make our recipe and you certainly don’t need to be a baker of any kind (see above picture for terrible frosting and decorating example).
 If you’re like me and cannot frost or decorate a cake to save yourself, be completely comfortable in knowing that any type of decorating you do will be looked over when your family, friends or guests sink their teeth into a slice of this little piece of heaven.

-Especially when that perfect and creamy cream cheese frosting mixed through every mouthful.
+Especially when that creamy cream cheese frosting is mixed through every mouthful.